cda-tum/mqt-qmap/docs/source/library/MappingResults.rst

     .. autoattribute:: MappingResults.mapped_circuit

-it also includes runtime information of the mapping procedure.
+it also includes runtime information of the mapping procedure

     .. autoattribute:: MappingResults.time
     .. autoattribute:: MappingResults.timeout

-Information about the input and output circuits are also stored.
+and information about the input and output circuits.

     .. autoattribute:: MappingResults.input
     .. autoattribute:: MappingResults.output

-If specified in the call to the :code:`compile` method, the `weighted max-SAT formula <http://www.maxhs.org/docs/wdimacs.html>`_ is also tracked.
+If specified in the call to the :code:`compile` method, the `weighted MaxSAT formula <http://www.maxhs.org/docs/wdimacs.html>`_ is also tracked.

     .. autoattribute:: MappingResults.wcnf